 - Forward-facing convertible, grade A: Latch connection wasn't a problem with this seat's chunky connectors and we had no trouble connecting to the top tether anchor.
 The seat fit well and the XC40's fixed head restraint didn't cause a problem.

 - Booster, grade B: Again, the booster fit well and the fixed head restraint didn't interfere.
 The seat belt buckles are on stable stalks, but they are short and flush with the seat bottom cushion, so they might be tough for kids to use.

 - Infant seat, grade D: There isn't enough room to comfortably install this seat.
-The 5-foot-6-inch front passenger had her seat moved all the way forward and her knees were still against the dash.
-It was also tough to install it due to the placement of the Latch anchors and the infant seat's skinny connectors.
+The 5-foot-6-inch front passenger had her seat moved all the way forward and her knees were still against the car's dash.
+It was also tough to install in it due to the placement of this Volvo's Latch anchors and the infant seat's skinny connectors.

 Solid indicates an A grade for optimum ease of use and fit.
 So-So indicates B or C grades for one to two ease-of-use or fit issues.
 Skip It indicates D or F grades.